PeterJochem/Turtlebot_Navigation/src/nuturtle_gazebo/README.md

 # Files in ROS Package
-gazebo_waypoints.cpp implements a ROS node to drive the robot to a series of waypoints with a feedback controller.
+src/gazebo_waypoints.cpp implements a ROS node to drive the robot to a series of waypoints with a feedback controller.
 <br />

-turtle_drive_plugin.cpp is the Gazebo plugin.
+src/turtle_drive_plugin.cpp is the Gazebo plugin.
 More details and documentation on writing Gazebo plugins can be found [here](http://gazebosim.org/tutorials?tut=plugins_model).
 <br />

-diff_drive.gazebo.xacro is a xacro file which includes the original xacro file but then adds the extra details needed for a dynamic simulation in Gazebo.
+urdf/diff_drive.gazebo.xacro is a xacro file which includes the original xacro file but then adds the extra details needed for a dynamic simulation in Gazebo.
 <br />

 config/plugin_params.yaml is a file specifying the simulated robot's max velocity and other physical properties.